 The fact that she cared more than I ever thought she would was evident in the smile she returned.
 She saw my smile, heard my “hey”, and saw my polite hand sticking up in the air, and she met it with a smile that topped mine.
 Her eyes went in on that smile, her cheeks flexed, and it was obvious that this was something more than a polite smile.
-It had all the elements of relief that I considered this episode over, and pure joy.

 Then she started running toward me.
 The timing of her smile made it almost impossible to conclude that it was a coincidence, but I didn’t think I could make Katie Newberry smile like that.
 When she started running with that smile on her face, however, I began to replicate her emotions.
 I was just as happy as she was that we could end this episode between us.
 In the midst of that joy, and before she reached me, I thought of that clichéd 80’s joke of a man going through such emotions, only to have the woman run passed him to the true object of her affection.

-When she began saying my name a couple times, and her hands went out, as if she wanted a hug, I thought it was so over-the-top that it had to be a sarcastic response to my silly spite.
+When she began saying my name a couple times, her hands went out, as if she wanted a hug.
+I thought it was so over-the-top that it had to be a sarcastic response to my silly spite.
 I was on the verge of laughter, and I almost added, “All right, all right, I got it.
 I may have overreacted.”
 When she reached me, however, Katie Newberry gave me a full-breasted hug.
 Her hug was so full and thorough that she knocked me back a step.
 It caught me so off guard that I didn’t know how to react to tell you the truth.
 Women who look like Katie make it a habit to keep their breasts out of a hug so guys like me don’t get the wrong idea.
 Katie didn’t appear to care about any of that in this one hug.
 I had her adjective-defying breasts all over me.
 This one allowance to have the contours and tensity of her breasts pressed against my chest was her nonverbal act of contrition.
 How could I stay mad?
 The hug was so genuine, and she was so good looking.
 She also made me look good in front of my friend who had no idea what was going on.